jessesquires/jessesquires.com/_posts/2022-01-26-core-data-optionals.md

 Under default behavior, Core Data will fetch all properties in your model.
 For a one-to-one relationship, the other model's properties will be cached and the fault will fire immediately when accessing that managed object.
 For one-to-many relationships, represented by collections, there is less of a worry, since an empty collection is not a crash risk.
 In other words, you _should_ be fine with regard to faulting, but you should double-check your fetch requests.
 Again, I have not experienced problems with this in practice, and unit tests should help find and prevent problems.

 I hope this helps you improve your Core Data models!
+All of the boilerplate is unfortunate, but it is surely better than nothing.